Planning a Round-the-World Trip: Booking Flights

 Planning a Round-the-World Adventure: Booking Flights

-The RTW Adventure seems to be a growing trend amongst travelers and adventure seekers.
+The RTW trip seems to be a growing trend amongst travelers and adventure seekers.
 Air travel has become much more accessible and affordable, and remote destinations are becoming more and more attainable, both geographically and financially.

 One of the primary reasons we decided to do a RTW Adventure was because we wanted to see it all.
-As a starting point, we each wrote down our top 5 destinations, the “must visit” locations that had to be included on the trip.

-Not surprisingly, none of our top picks matched.
 Cameron’s picks were based on outdoor adventures, such as Peru, New Zealand and Nepal.
-While Nicole’s revolved around beaches and islands, such asthe Galapagos Islands, Easter Island and the Philippines.
+While Nicole’s revolved around beaches and islands, such as the Galapagos Islands, Easter Island and the Philippines.

 The result was two very different views of the RTW trip, requiring us to book several flights (37 to be exact!).
 So the question became, “is it better to book individual flights or get a RTW flight package?”